Download the Theft Prevention and Recovery overview

-- Never leave your purse, wallet, book bag, laptop, cell phone, iPod, or other property unattended even for a moment in a public setting.
+- Never leave your purse, wallet, book bag, laptop, cell phone, earbuds, or other property unattended even for a moment in a public setting.
 If you must leave your property, leave it with someone you know, not a person studying or working in the area.
 Before you walk away from your property: “stop, think and secure.”

 - Never allow anyone you do not know to enter a locked building when you are entering or exiting.
 Do not let people “piggyback” with you!
 If someone does enter that you don’t recognize please call the HUPD at 617-495-1212 immediately.
 Do not confront them or ignore them.